Anne Poiret

 Anne Poiret (born December 6, 1976) is a French journalist and documentary filmmaker.
-She won the 2007 Albert Londres Prize and the 2022 International Emmy Awards for best documentary.
-She is an expert in topics related to war and post-war situations.
+She has won numerous prizes and awards, including the 2007 Albert Londres Prize, the 2022 International Emmy Awards for best documentary, and the 2024 Emmy Award for Outstanding Investigative Documentary.
+She focuses on underreported conflicts, investigating a range of topics related to war and post-war situations.

 Education

-After completing a B.A. in history from the University of Paris X Nanterre, Anne Poiret studied at the Paris Institute of Political Studies.
+Poiret completed a B.A. in history from the University of Paris X Nanterre, and then studied at the Paris Institute of Political Studies.
 She graduated in 1999 and the following year completed coursework toward a master's degree in journalism at New York University.

 Career

-Poiret has worked for various editorial offices and news magazines, including "C dans l’air" on France 5, "Envoyé Spécial" on France 2, as well as "Arte reportage" on Arte.
+Poiret has worked for various editorial offices and news magazines, including C dans l’air on France 5, "Envoyé Spécial" on France 2, as well as "Arte reportage" on Arte.
 She writes and directs documentaries about topics such as: aftermath of armed conflicts, human and political consequences of wars, and actions of the United Nations and other international non-governmental organizations.